TUM Center for Culture and Arts

 Art meets Technology

-Experimental projects and actions link science and art in creative and often surprising ways.
-Together with the Munich Kammerspiele theater, we open up new insights into technological developments through artistic reflections.
+Look forward to experimental projects and events, just like in-depth discussions of an introductions into current theatre productions.
+Together with the Munich Kammerspiele theater, link science and art in creative and often surprising ways, opening up new insights into technological developments through artistic reflections.
 This means not only sharing scientific knowledge, but also expanding the understanding of society in the world of research.
+More inspiring projects are on the horizon:

 Our Team